lithomas1/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 Therefore, we propose deprecating the `copy` and `inplace` parameters in pandas 2.1, to allow for bugs with Copy-on-Write to be addressed and for more optimizations to be added.

-Hopefully, users will be able to switch to Copy-on-Write to keep the no-copy behavior and to silence the warnings.

 The full removal of the `copy` parameter and `inplace` (where necessary) is set for pandas 3.0, which will coincide with the enablement of Copy-on-Write for pandas by default.

+However, in the event that Copy-on-Write does not become the default, the deprecations for the `copy` keyword will be reverted, as `copy=False` would be necessary to create a shallow copy where possible (in the absence of Copy-on-Write).

 ## PDEP History